A top-ranked health administration program

 - Three specialization options to customize your degree to help you stand out in a sea of applicants

-Six MBA core classes are entirely health-focused, and the remaining four core courses give you a strong business foundation.
+Five MBA core classes are entirely health-focused, and the remaining three core courses give you a strong business foundation.
 Course topics include:

 - Data analysis